 Minimum

-English Composition and Literature 6 credits
+(1) English Composition and

+Literature or Communication 6 credits

-2. Science 3-4 credits
+(2) Science 3-4 credits

-3. Math 3 credits
+(3) Math 3 credits

-4. Social Science 3 credits
+(4) Social Science 3 credits

-5. Foreign Language/Humanities/Fine Arts 3 credits
+(5) Humanities/Fine Arts/Foreign Language 3 credits

-6. Liberal Arts electives 6 credits
+(6) Liberal Arts electives 6 credits

-ASSOCIATE IN APPLIED SCIENCE DEGREE (A.A.S.)
+Total cred lits in General Education area = 24-25 credits

+Associate in Applied Science Degree (A.A.S.)

-Programs leading to this degree include courses consisting of a minimum of 32 credits of specialized technical-occupational education, and a minimum of 21 credits of General Education.
-Such programs emphasize specific outcomes designed to meet competencies required for direct entry into employment and to provide a basis for transfer, at a minimum, of the General Education component of the curriculum.
+The minimum number of credits for the Associate in Applied Science is 64 credits.
+Remedial and developmental work does not count towards degree completion.
+The degree emphasizes specific outcomes designed to meet competencies required for direct entry into employment and to provide a basis for transfer, at a minimum, of the general education component of the curriculum.
 Although Associate in Applied Science (A.A.S.) degree programs are designed for direct entry into the workforce, they cannot be considered terminal.
 In addition to the necessity for lifelong learning in response to the rapidly changing technologies, students can expect to make several career changes during their lifetime.
 A.A.S. programs do not have a directly related occupational specific curriculum upper-division component.
 It should be noted, however, that some Bachelor's degree institutions have developed upper-division programs to recognize this degree for transfer purposes.